LeanderDiazBone/discover/README.md

 # DISCOVER: Automated Curricula for Sparse-Reward Reinforcement Learning

-This repository implements the methods and experiments presented in the "DISCOVER: Automated Curricula for Sparse-Reward Reinforcement Learning" paper (Link).
+This repository implements the methods and experiments presented in the "DISCOVER: Automated Curricula for Sparse-Reward Reinforcement Learning" paper.
-The implementation of the core off-policy RL algorithms and evaluatioon environments is adapted from the JaxGCRL repository (https://github.com/MichalBortkiewicz/JaxGCRL).
+The implementation of the core off-policy RL algorithms and evaluation environments is adapted from the JaxGCRL repository (https://github.com/MichalBortkiewicz/JaxGCRL).

 ## Getting started